Mark Ondayko: Early life, school, and career

-During that time, Mike gained a variety of radio experience while working part-time at WRHY, WNOW, WOYK, and WQVE where he began to hone his personality as a talent on big band radio, country, oldies and contemporary hit radio (known as CHR) respectively.
-In 1983 the late Joe Montione and Michael Sarzynski hired Mike for weekends and swing on their new CHR WHTF (92 Rock) in York-Harrisburg-Lancaster, PA.
+During that time, Mike gained a variety of radio experiences while working part-time at WRHY, WNOW, WOYK, and WQVE, where he began to hone his personality as a talent on big band radio, country, oldies, and contemporary hit radio (known as CHR), respectively.
+In 1983, the late Joe Montione and Michael Sarzynski hired Mike for weekends and swing on their new CHR WHTF (92 Rock) in York-Harrisburg-Lancaster, PA.
 At the end of 1994, Ondayko was co-hosting the morning show at WHTF with Sarzynski and had earned an Associate Degree in Radio/Television.